Nhogs/popoto/README.md

 [Popoto.js](https://github.com/Nhogs/popoto) is a JavaScript library built with [D3.js](https://d3js.org) designed to create interactive and customizable visual query builder for [Neo4j](https://neo4j.com) graph databases.

-The graph queries are translated into Cypher and run on the database Popoto also helps to display and customize the results.
+The graph queries are translated into Cypher and run on the database.
+Popoto also helps to display and customize the results.

 An application is composed of various components, each one can be included independently anywhere in a web application.
 It just need to be bound to a container ID in an HTML page and the content will be generated automatically.